bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 <div class="release-feature-authors">authors: @hymm</div>

-A very common issue is that one system needs to see the effects from the commands of another.
+A common scheduling issue is that one system needs to see the effects from the commands of another.
 To this before 0.13 you would manually insert a `apply_deferred` system between the two.
 Bevy now detects when on system with commands is ordered with another and inserts the apply_deferred for you.